Perth is famously known as the world’s most remote city. So, you’d be forgiven for thinking that getting anywhere means a long drive in a car.

-Although not native to West Australia, you can get a close up view of Koalas along the 240 metre Koala Boardwalk.
+Although not native to West Australia, you can get a close-up view of Koalas along the 240 metre Koala Boardwalk.
 There’s also no shortage of western grey kangaroos who are guaranteed visitors at dawn and dusk.

-Bring a picnic and walking shoes and make a use to the picnic spots and walk trails for the perfect day trip from Perth.
+Bring a picnic and walking shoes and make a use to the picnic spots and walking trails for the perfect day trip from Perth.
 There are also caves to explore, historic buildings and you can learn more about the local Noongar culture at the Wangi Mia Meeting Place.

-Tip: Go for a swim at nearby Yanchep lagoon in the morning – one of perth’s most beautiful beaches.
+Tip: Go for a swim at nearby Yanchep lagoon in the morning – one of Perth’s most beautiful beaches.